psychemedia/island-storynotes/mackerel.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18530604/007/0002
 Isle of Wight Observer - Saturday 04 June 1853

-Atherfieild Bay.— Immense quantities of mackerel have been caught off the back of the island during the week.
+Atherfield Bay.— Immense quantities of mackerel have been caught off the back of the island during the week.
 On Saturday last, the first shoal came in, and in one haul 25 cwt. were taken, and they were cried in the various towns during the morning of Sunday.
 Good prices are obtained, five for a shilling.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18530604/015/0004
 Isle of Wight Observer - Saturday 04 June 1853